Blog Contracts for Sponsored Projects

 - Net 30 from the date they receive your invoice

-- Net 30 from the date they process your invoice
+- Net 30 from the date their accounting team processes your invoice

 - Net 30 from the final draft approval date